Formidable (song): Arabic version

 A Maghrebi Arabic version of the song by Moroccan Canadian performer Nadia Essadiqi was an internet hit in October 2015.
 On 17 November, she went on to perform the song live on the VivaCité radio chart show Tip Top and on Le Petit Journal (Canal+).

+Noam Bettan cover

+On 17 January 2026, Israeli singer Noam Bettan performed the song during the thirty-second episode of the twelfth season of the Israeli reality singing competition HaKokhav HaBa.
+This version peaked at number 71 on the official Mako Hitlist Israeli Chart.